lappiahnuamah/DevOps-CloudEngr-StegHub/2.LEMP_Stack/README.md

-# LAMP Stack Implementation on AWS
+# LEMP Stack Implementation on AWS

 ## Overview
-The **LAMP stack** is a web service solution stack consisting of:
+The **LEMP stack** is a web service solution stack consisting of:
 - **L**inux – Operating system
-- **A**pache – Web server
+- **E(N)**ginx – Web server
 - **M**ySQL/MariaDB – Database
 - **P**HP – Scripting language

-We will deploy the LAMP stack on an Amazon EC2 instance running Ubuntu.
+We will deploy the LEMP stack on an Amazon EC2 instance running Ubuntu.

 ---